- 10+ Guests Price as advertised*

 Breakfast | Dinner

 You'll trade bicycles for kayaks this morning and explore the pristine inlets and rocky coves of this beautiful coastline.
 If you're lucky, you may see harbor seals who bed off nearby Henry Island.
 After your adventure on the waves it's back to dry land for a cafe lunch in scenic Roche Harbor and another relaxing afternoon ride past Lime Kiln State Park.
 Visitors here often witness pods of resident orcas feeding in the kelp beds just offshore and you can learn more about these enigmatic creatures by visiting the lighthouse research center.
-This evening the group will gather to toast the week and newfound friends with a social hour overlooking the harbor and a final dinner downtown at Back Door Kitchen.
+This evening the group will gather to toast the week and newfound friends with a social hour overlooking the harbor and a final dinner downtown at one of our local favorite restaurants.

 Roche Harbor to Lime Kiln to Friday Harbor